My1/i2f-simple/README.md

 I was pretty intrested when I first saw Instant 2FA (I usually abbreviate it just with I2F) but as soon as I saw the PHP library, I just thought "well, no, this needs work".

-I mean we have a library which is on itself less than 10kb, which is pretty nice, BUT: This thing pulls 11.7 MB, OVER A THOUSAND TIMES of its own size via composer, and that's not enough.
+I mean we have a library which is on itself less than 10kb, which is pretty nice, BUT: This thing pulls 11.7 MB, OVER A THOUSAND TIMES of its own size via composer, all in 3195 files, made by various devs, do you really want to audit that?
+And that's not enough.
 This thing literally throws one exception after another, heck even a user not having 2 Factor enabled is handled as an exception, like seriously?
 IMHO, exceptions if they should ever be used (I dont like them, I rather put a small army of ifs before) they should be used for EXCEPTIONAL stuff, not for some joke like "the user doesnt have 2FA enabled".

 so I made it my mission to reverse the API and write small and SIMPLE PHP scripts for this thing, because it is a lot easier understanding a few small files all from the same dev with no outside dependencies rather than an 11 Megabyte behemoth from scripts of all kinds of devs, which may or may not be old, and with holes, but I wont assert anything on that but it IS possible.